Contrast-Security-OSS/docs/content/admin/manage_orgs/Licensing.md

 ## Supervise Licenses

 A SuperAdmin may grant separate Assess and Protect licenses to an organization in the **Organizations** page.
 (Assess licenses apply to applications and Protect licenses apply to servers.)
 The **Licenses** column in the organizations grid lists the number of used and unused licenses that have been granted.
-If licenses is nearing expiration, a red warning icon appears in the grid row.
+If licenses are nearing expiration, a red warning icon appears in the grid row.

 <a href="assets/images/Org-grid.png" rel="lightbox" title="Organizations page"><img class="thumbnail" src="assets/images/Org-grid.png"/></a>

 ### Allocate Licenses

-To grant licenses to an organization, click the arrow in the grid row and select **Allocate Licenses** from the dropdown menu.
-In the dialog that appears, SaaS users can enter the number of Assess and/or Protect licenses to allocate to that organization in the given fields.
+To grant licenses to an organization, click the caret in the grid row and select **Allocate Licenses** from the dropdown menu.
+In the dialog that appears, SaaS users can enter the number of Assess and/or Protect licenses in the given fields to allocate to that organization.
 Click in the corresponding **Expiration Date** fields to make your selections on the calendars.
 EOP users can choose to allocate licenses from the total number available, which is shown in dialog along with the predetermined expiration dates.

 <a href="assets/images/Licenses-allocate.png" rel="lightbox" title="Allocate licenses dialog for SaaS"><img class="thumbnail" src="assets/images/Licenses-allocate.png"/></a>